camunda/camunda-docs/versioned_docs/version-8.4/components/concepts/clusters.md

 A [cluster](../../guides/create-cluster.md) is a provided group of production-ready nodes that run Camunda 8.

-- **Enterprise** plan customers can create as many production or development clusters as they want.
+- **Enterprise** plan customers can create as many production or development clusters as they want based on their Enterprise agreement.
 - **Starter** plan customers are limited based on the [fair usage limits of the plan](https://camunda.com/legal/fair-usage-limits-for-starter-plan/).

 Production clusters come in three sizes: small (S), medium (M), and large (L).
 To learn more about the size of cluster best suited for your use case, refer to our [Best Practices](/components/best-practices/best-practices-overview.md) for more information on [sizing your runtime environment](/components/best-practices/architecture/sizing-your-environment.md#sizing-your-runtime-environment).